mudgen/webscript/README.md

 [See more examples.](https://mudgen.github.io/webscript/html2webscript/#bulma-card)

 # Installation
 webscript.js is an ES6 module.
 It has zero dependencies.
+It is small.
+It's size is 3.22 KB.

 ```bash
 npm install webscript